Our Contributions

 Community Action Initiative

-The Community Action Initiative (CAI) is a granting organization that, to date, has primarily received funds from B.C. provincial government.
-In 2021, we contributed $100,000 with matching funds from CAI to deliver a micro-grant program that is designed to help members of the Provincial Peer Network undertake projects that reduce the structural stigma that people with lived and living experience face daily within their local communities.
+The Community Action Initiative (CAI) is a granting organization that, prior to 2021, primarily received funds from B.C. provincial government.
+Then in 2021, Urban Matters CCC contributed $100,000 with matching funds from CAI to deliver a micro-grant program that is designed to help members of the Provincial Peer Network undertake projects that reduce the structural stigma that people with lived and living experience face daily within their local communities.
 The micro-grant helps to undertake action-oriented projects that have not been able to be funded through traditional avenues.
 Projects funded through this micro-grant program range from first-aid and Naloxone training, to Indigenous harm reduction education, to public awareness campaigns and events.
+With the program gaining momentum, Urban Matters has returned with further investments of $100,000 in both 2022 and 2023.

 Community Action Initiative

-The Community Action Initiative (CAI) is a granting organization that, to date, has primarily received funds from B.C. provincial government.
-In 2021, we contributed $100,000 with matching funds from CAI to deliver a micro-grant program that is designed to help members of the Provincial Peer Network undertake projects that reduce the structural stigma that people with lived and living experience face daily within their local communities.
+The Community Action Initiative (CAI) is a granting organization that, prior to 2021, primarily received funds from B.C. provincial government.
+Then in 2021, Urban Matters CCC contributed $100,000 with matching funds from CAI to deliver a micro-grant program that is designed to help members of the Provincial Peer Network undertake projects that reduce the structural stigma that people with lived and living experience face daily within their local communities.
 The micro-grant helps to undertake action-oriented projects that have not been able to be funded through traditional avenues.
 Projects funded through this micro-grant program range from first-aid and Naloxone training, to Indigenous harm reduction education, to public awareness campaigns and events.
+With the program gaining momentum, Urban Matters has returned with further investments of $100,000 in both 2022 and 2023.

 Reframe Housing Competition